 If it is a relatively old terminal, or one of medium-low range, it probably has a microUSB port .
 In that case, both the TV and the Android phone must be compatible with MHL, and then you will have to connect both devices through a microUSB-HDMI adapter

 If, instead, your Android smartphone or tablet has a USB Type-C port – and it is compatible with MHL – things are simplified, since you will only have to use a USB Type-C-HDMI cable .
-Once connected, the screen content of the device will begin to duplicate on the TV without having to do anything else.
+Once connected, the screen content of the device will begin to mirror on the TV without having to do anything else.